Before we dive into this question, let's speak about the use of tools in general first:

 - Training a horse with this cavesson is like doing 'sign language' with 'mittens'.
 So it's not easy for the horse to find out what you exactly mean, because it diffuses the clear communication.

-Many Natural Horsemanship and Western riders use rope halters in their training.
+Many Natural Horsemanship and Western riders use rope halters in their training, and they'd like to continue with that tool in doing ST and lateral movements with a horse.

 - The biggest challenge with this tool is that the rope halter is not so precise when practicing the stelling and bending.
 When the rope is under the chin it has a different action than when the pressure comes from the nose and can, therefore, cause a twist.
 So with a rope halter you have the chance that you get head tilt as your connection to the horse's head is from below.
 A very easy way to have a feel yourself is to put your finger under your chin (like you would have a halter on) and pull your head to one side.
 Your jaw will stick out in the direction you pull.
 If you put your fingers on your nose and pull your head around your jaw won't stick out and you have a correct stelling.